2019 Extension Campaign

 The Impact of New Markets Tax Credit Investments

-- Between 2003 and 2015, $42 billion in direct NMTC investments were made in businesses and these NMTC investments leveraged nearly $80 billion in total capital investment to businesses and revitalization projects in communities with high rates of poverty and unemployment.
+- Between 2003 and 2015, $49 billion in direct NMTC investments were made in businesses and these NMTC investments leveraged more than $90 billion in total capital investment to businesses and revitalization projects in communities with high rates of poverty and unemployment.

 - By law, all NMTC investments must be made in economically distressed communities.
 However, more than 72 percent of all NMTC investments have been in communities exhibiting severe economic distress, including unemployment rates more than 1.5 times the national average, a poverty rate of 30 percent or more, or a median income at or below 60 percent of the area median.